0xFEEDC0DE64/PokeMobBotMap/README.md

 # PokeMobBotMap
 A browser map for [PokeMobBot](https://github.com/PocketMobsters/PokeMobBot) using the new websocket API.

+A public demo can be found [here](http://pokemap.localhorst.xyz/).
+Please be aware that my internet provider sometimes has outages.
+It may not be available at the moment.

 ## Installation
 I recomment using an apache webserver for serving the map because there is an websocket module that can help you to avoid using a second tcp port just for the websocket.
 The apache acts then as a "proxy" for the websocket api on `/websocket`.